 At the age of nine I was getting familiar with Belgian shepherds by a family acquaintance who was a breeder.
 I was amazed how cooperative and easily motivated these dogs were, and immediately fell in love with the breed.
 I decided that my next dog was going to be a Belgian shepherd, and so the tervueren Dino (BH Dubion Cocos) moved in when I was 14.
 With her I competed in obedience, trained agility, searching and tracking.
 Our greatest success was winning the Finnish championships in obedience class 1, when Dino was only two years old.
 Unfortunately she was scared for loud noises and had epilepsy, so she retired early as a family dog for my parents.

-My next dog, Elgos (Agi Ch BH Dubion Elgos), came from the same breeder and was half working line groenendael and very different from Dino - self-confident, independent and had a great drive for work.
+My next dog, Elgos (Agi Ch BH Dubion Elgos), came from the same breeder and was half working line groenendael.
 We trained in obedience, tracking and search, but agility was our favourite sport.
 He became an agility champion and we competed many times in the Finnish championships and nationals.
-I loved to compete with him because I could always trust that he was doing his bests.
 Now he is 14 years, living with my parents ever since I moved to Germany.
 There he lives relaxed life with much of attention and love.

-Currently I have two German shepherds, both owned by Yannick, that I train for IGP - Urs (Urs von Prevent) and Catch (Catch me if you can vom Haus Vax).
+Currently I have two German shepherds, both owned by Yannick, which I train for IGP - Urs (Urs von Prevent) and BH Catch (Catch me if you can vom Haus Vax).
 I also own a working line tervueren, Vita (BH Tarkatan Muskotti), which I have competed in tracking in the Swedish working dog trials.
-Unfortunately she has spondylose and therefore will no longer be used for competition or any demanding training.
+Unfortunately she has spondylosis and therefore will no longer be used for competition or any demanding training.